wxllow/wxllow/README.md

 ## Introduction 👋

+Teenage girl with an interest for programming, Linux, & security.

-I code mainly in Python, Go, and JS (node)!
+I code mainly in Python, Go, and JavaScript and also am learning C and C++ :)

 ### Currently working on